arnoldNuvisto/Zero2WP/README.md

 npm run install:wordpress
 ```

-- This will download the latest version of WordPress to the 'build/dev' folder.
+- This script will download the latest version of WordPress to the 'build/dev' folder.

 **START WORKFLOW**